boseHere/sRNA_snakemake_workflow/README.md

 Grover JW, Kendall T, Baten A, Burgess D, Freeling M, King GJ, and Mosher RA.
     Maternal components of RNA ‐ directed DNA methylation are required for seed development in Brassica rapa.
     The Plant Journal.
 2018. doi:10.1111/tpj.13910

+Krueger, F. (2015).
+Trim galore.
+A wrapper tool around Cutadapt and FastQC to   consistently apply quality and adapter trimming to FastQ files.